rawitat/gtypist_lessons/programming_quotes.typ

  :the absence of side effects.
 It (a pure function) doesn't rely on data outside :the current function, and it doesn't change data that exists outside the :current function.
 Every other 'functional' thing can be derived from this :property.
-Use it as a guide rope as you learn.”
+Use it as a guide rope as you learn.

 *:L1_33
 I:[33] Marry Rose Cook, continue from previous